dnks0/dnks-playground/examples/custom-incremental-delta-backup-worm/README.md

 - This sample is currently working with local files.
 This may be updated to support other storage backends (e.g. Azure Blob Storage)
+- This sample currently copies file-by-file from source to backup location.
+This could be parallelized for improved efficiency and performance when backing up large tables.
 - Keep source `VACUUM` retention long enough to cover backup lag.
 - Never run `OPTIMIZE`, `VACUUM`, or any mutating Delta operations on the backup.
 - `_last_checkpoint` is usually updated in place.
 To stay WORM compatible we skip this file.